Mull-Tokens: Modality-Agnostic Latent Thinking: Approach

-where $\mathrm{score}$ is a graded similarity, e.g., based on normalized absolute error; the exact form detailed in the supplementary.
+where $\mathrm{score}$ is a graded similarity, e.g., based on normalized absolute error; exact form is detailed in the supplementary.

 In practice, we follow the standard GRPO update that effectively shapes the gradients to emphasize reward-improving trajectories.
-Because our \name{} are a fixed discrete prefix of length $K$, and the first answer token $y_1$ is sampled from the final Mull state (\ie, its hidden representation $h_K^{\text{Mull}}$ under self-attention), the gradient signal for $r$ flows back primarily through $h_K^{\text{Mull}}$ and, via self-attention, through the entire latent chain $h_{1:K}^{\text{Mull}}$.
-Thus, GRPO refines the latent trajectories $(h_1^{\text{Mull}}, \dots, h_K^{\text{Mull}})$ that \emph{causally} lead to correct answers, rather than merely co-occurring with them.
+Because our \name{} are a fixed discrete prefix of length $K$, and the first answer token $y_1$ is sampled from the final $\mulltt{}_K$ state (\ie, its hidden representation $h_K^{\text{Mull}}$ under self-attention), reward gradients propagate backwards through $h_K^{\text{Mull}}$ primarily and, via self-attention, through the entire latent chain $h_{1:K}^{\text{Mull}}$.
+Note that while the policy gradient loss is applied to the sampled answer tokens, the latent tokens are optimized \emph{indirectly}: the answer token logits depend on attending to $h_{1:K}^{\text{Mull}}$, so gradient updates reshape the latent representations.

+Thus, GRPO encourages latent trajectories $(h_1^{\text{Mull}}, \dots, h_K^{\text{Mull}})$ that \emph{causally} lead to correct answers, rather than merely co-occurring with them.
+Empirically, we find that this third stage further improves performance compared to SFT-only training.